lancenacabuan/Shaliah/README.md

 that developed in early Christianity and was formalized in the great ecumenical councils.
-According to this tradition, Jesus Christ is **God the Son, fully divine and fully human**, who alongside the Father and the Holy Spirit comprises the Holy Trinity–"three distinct persons sharing one essence"[\[1\]](https://en.wikipedia.org/wiki/Trinitarianism_in_the_Church_Fathers#:~:text=Debate%20exists%20as%20to%20whether,essence)[\[2\]](https://en.wikipedia.org/wiki/Trinitarianism_in_the_Church_Fathers#:~:text=Some%20of%20the%20evidence%20used,equal%20persons%20%28hypostaseis%29.%5B%201).
+According to this tradition, Jesus Christ is **God the Son, fully divine and fully human**, who alongside the Father and the Holy Spirit comprises the Holy Trinity – "three distinct persons sharing one essence"[\[1\]](https://en.wikipedia.org/wiki/Trinitarianism_in_the_Church_Fathers#:~:text=Debate%20exists%20as%20to%20whether,essence)[\[2\]](https://en.wikipedia.org/wiki/Trinitarianism_in_the_Church_Fathers#:~:text=Some%20of%20the%20evidence%20used,equal%20persons%20%28hypostaseis%29.%5B%201).
 This view emerged over the first few centuries of the church and became